sonatype-nexus-community/auditjs/README.md

 So you've found a vulnerability.
 Now what?
 The best case is to upgrade the vulnerable component to a newer/non-vulnerable version.
-However, it is likely the vulnerable component is not a direct dependency, but instead is a transitive dependency (a dependency of a dependncy, of a dependncy, wash-rinse-repeat).
+However, it is likely the vulnerable component is not a direct dependency, but instead is a transitive dependency (a dependency of a dependency, of a dependency, wash-rinse-repeat).
 In such a case, the first step is to figure out which direct dependency (and sub-dependencies) depend on the vulnerable component.
 The `npm ls <vulnerable dependency>` command will print a dependency tree that can lead you through this dependency forest.

+If your project uses yarn, the `yarn why <vulnerable dependency>` command can provide a similar trail of breadcrumbs.

 As an example, suppose we've learned that component `hosted-git-info`, version 2.8.8 is vulnerable (CVE-2021-23362).
 Use the command below to find which components depend on this vulnerable component.